homeops-tech/homeops-tech.github.io/_posts/2020-06-06-DNS-With-Puppet.md

 ## Systemd Hacks

 Given i normally use raspberry pi's I can't rely on timesync working out of the box.
-I work around that by waiting 1minute after boot (and the network is online) to sync with an IP address of a known NTP server.
+I work around that by waiting until after boot (and the network is online) to sync with an IP address of a known NTP server.

 ```puppet
  package {'ntpdate':